 Role of NEEA.
 NEEA’s core competencies in market transformation and existing partnerships with manufacturers, distributors and decision makers provide a highly-leveraged opportunity to accelerate adoption of new technologies and practices that will support a more flexible system.
 By leveraging existing energy efficiency market transformation work, NEEA can help the region capture these flexible demand opportunities at the lowest possible cost.

-New Business Opportunity 1: Accelerating and Increasing Flexible Demand Resources in Baseline Efficient Products
+Special Project New Opportunity 1: Accelerating and Increasing Flexible Demand Resources in Baseline Efficient Products

 As the alliance works to transform markets for energy-efficient products, services and practices, there will still be significant market share and sales of products that are not efficient.
 These areas represent a lost opportunity for both energy efficiency and flexible demand.
 For some of these products, the incremental effort to get a flexible, demand-enabled device is much lower than for a fully efficient product.
 For example, HPWHs are still only 10% of regional sales, meaning that 90% of purchases are neither efficient nor enabled for flexible demand.
 These electric resistance water heaters could include demand management controls at the time of manufacture for significantly less incremental cost than a HPWH.
 Market transformation practices could be used to accelerate adoption of demand management capability in all products sold into the region.